infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 # Play Settings & Schedules

+## Children aged under five

+Children between four and five years are often in a pre-school setting.
+They have different routines and structures in their day.
+They’re becoming more independent, self-confident and inquisitive.

+Usually they are content to play with their toys for longer, enjoy doing new things, and will play with or without an adult.

+Playing with your child is still lots of fun but you should encourage their freely chosen play.

+ Suitable playing activities for children this age include:

+-   reading or looking at books
+-   simple games such as snap, i-spy, snakes and ladders, playing cards
+-   outdoor scavenger hunts, picnics, ball games, hide-and-seek
+-   adding new items to the dressing up box such as old mobile phones, cameras, walkie-talkies and binoculars

+## School age children

+As children grow up, they become more independent.
+They also test boundaries, explore their emotions and make friends.

+They should be encouraged to follow their own play ideas and instincts.

+Suitable playing activities for children this age include:

+-   outdoor play, traditional games, two ball, hopscotch, tag, bike rides, tree climbing
+-   den building using blankets, sheets, fabric, string, pegs, cushions, carpet squares
+-   doing arts and crafts such as junk art, building, crafts, sewing, woodwork
+-   going to a forest or beach to collect conkers or shells
+-   playing in the rain or snow
+-   walking to school

+## Post primary children and young people

+When a child leaves primary school, they still need to play.
+They need opportunities to explore their neighbourhoods, test their boundaries and be outdoors.
+Their friends and friendship groups are important.
+They often enjoy socialising in parks or public places.

+Parents should encourage young people to be outdoors and limit the time they use mobile telephones and digital screens.
+They need:

+-   time to relax away from study and schoolwork, household tasks or structured activity
+-   indoor and outdoor spaces to relax
 - According to the American Association of Paediatrics,
 	- Provide opportunities for your child to sing and dance.
 	- Tell stories to your child and ask questions about what he or she remembers.